-- ii.
+- i.
+To develop a critical understanding of the subject; - ii.
 To the deep understanding of various socio-cultural transformation during the Mughal India; - iii.
 To understand the development of various art forms.

 UNIT 1: The Bhakti and the Sufi Movement: